mathiasfls/stabile/xl/readme.md

 [Best practices](bestpractices_v2.pdf) goes over the idea of tidy data and what it means

+### Examples ###

-[bad-spreadsheet-examples.xlsx](bad-spreadsheet-examples.xlsx) has some examples of how we actually get data from government, and lets you imagine some differences.
+[Bad spreadsheet examples](bad-spreadsheet-examples.xlsx) has some examples of how we actually get data from government, and lets you imagine some differences.

+[Highly paid employees](nysupremect-highpayroll-nybrooklyn.xlsx) of the state Supreme Court in Manhattan and Brooklyn, 2013.
+Courtesy of SeeThroughNY.